Danshi

 Danshi means "young man" in Japanese and its modern context is used to describe nontraditional masculine men.
-The most common version of it is "Soushokukei danshi" which was coined in 2006 by Maki Fukasawa and translates to "herbivore man".
+The most common version of it is "soushokukei danshi", which was coined in 2006 by Maki Fukasawa and translates to "herbivore man".
 It has gained traction in Japan to describe men who do not pursue women and have little interest in sex and a smaller desire to work corporate salary jobs.
-They are also more likely to shop in a feminine manner rather than a masculine one.The term has been used to describe "feminine men".
+They are also more likely to shop in a feminine manner rather than a masculine one.
+The term has been used to describe "feminine men".
 This term has led to many other similar terms describing masculinity in Japan.
 These terms often include diet-related terminology to denote them from one another.
-One such term is kurīmu danshi which translates to "creamy men" and are characterized by their care for women's feelings and have a soft but masculine personality.
+One such term is kurīmu danshi ("creamy men"), who are characterized by their care for women's feelings and have a soft but masculine personality.

 Definition

 A danshi is a young man who embraces nontraditional masculinity in Japan.
 Traditional masculinity in Japan involves being a breadwinner for the family and being aggressive when seducing women.
 In post-war Japan, it replaced the soldier as the biggest form of male masculinity.
 This fashion of masculinity has been fading among 20-34-year-old men as 60% of them identified as a "Soushokukei danshi".
 One theory of the origin of the myriad of danshi is societal pressures put on men to work a salary job and provide for the family.
 They have decided to push back against this as it does not match their desires.